-Ontario is ParaMed's largest market, representing approximately 93% of its annual service volumes, of which approximately 98% are received from government-funded contracts at rates set by the government.
-ParaMed's government-funded business in Ontario is currently obtained through evergreen contracts with the LHINs.
+Ontario is ParaMed's largest market, representing approximately 94% of its annual service volumes, of which approximately 99% are received from government-funded contracts at rates set by the government.
+ParaMed's government-funded business in Ontario is currently obtained through evergreen contracts.
 A service provider's ability to retain its existing business is evaluated based on, among other things, an established set of quality indicators.

-In 2019, the Ontario government announced plans to integrate the LHINs into a newly created Ontario Health agency to act as a central point of accountability and oversight for the province's public health system.
-For further information, refer to the discussion above under "- The People's Health Care Act, 2019 (Ontario) (Bill 74)".
+In April 2021, ParaMed's Ontario government-funded contracts with the LHINs were assumed by HCCSS without change; however, HCCSS is in the planning stages of determining a restructuring of the home health care contracts to reflect the dissolution of the LHINs.
+For further information, refer to the discussion above under "- Ontario - Long-term Care and Home Health Care".

-Alberta is ParaMed's second largest market, representing approximately 4% of it annual service volumes through government contracts with AHS.
+Alberta is ParaMed's second largest market, representing approximately 4% of its annual service volumes through government contracts with AHS.
 Such contracts have specified termination dates and or/renewal periods, following which the contracts are put out to tender.
-The AHS Performance Review Proposed Implementation Plan was released in October 2020, which includes a number of proposals to potentially reduce costs and improve system performance (see "- Alberta Long-term Care and Designated Supportive Living").
+In the 2022-23 budget announced in March 2022, the Alberta government is providing \$750 million in operating funding for home health care, an increase of 12.1%, and has advised that new streamlined continuing care legislation, including for home health care, is anticipated in the spring of 2022(see "- Alberta Long-term Care and Designated Supportive Living").